 Theresa A. Davies, PhD, Program Director, Student Advisor, Assistant Dean, Graduate Medical Sciences and Clinical Associate Professor of Medical Sciences & Education.
-Dr. Davies can be contacted by phone at 617-358-9546, by email at tdavies@bu.edu, or in her office within the OHS Program office suite located at R1017.
+Dr. Davies can be contacted by phone at 617-358-9546, by email at tdavies@bu.edu, or in her office within the OHS Program office suite located at R1019.

-Aaron W. Young, PhD , Assistant Director, Student Advisor, Assistant Professor of Pharmacology, Physiology, & Biophysics.
-Dr. Young can be contacted by email at youngaw@bu.edu, by phone at 617-358-8480, in his main office located in W408i (700 Albany St.), or in the OHS Program office suite located in R1017.
+Aaron W. Young, PhD, Assistant Director, Student Advisor, Assistant Professor of Pharmacology, Physiology, & Biophysics.
+Dr. Young can be contacted by email at youngaw@bu.edu, by phone at 617-358-8480, or in his office, R1017C, within the main OHS Program office suite located in R1017.

-Karen Bottenfield, PhD, Senior Academic Program Manager, Student Advisor, can be contacted by phone at 617-358-0922, by email at karenrb@bu.edu, or in her office within the main OHS Program office suite in R1017D
+Karen Bottenfield, PhD, Senior Academic Program Manager, Student Advisor, can be contacted by phone at 617-358-0922, by email at karenrb@bu.edu, or in her office, R1017D, within the main OHS Program office suite located in R1017.

-Andrew Best, Program Manager can be reached at 617-358-9509, by email at andy95@bu.edu, or in his office located at the entrance to the OHS Program office suite in R1017A.
+Andrew Best, Program Manager can be reached at 617-358-9509, by email at andy95@bu.edu, or in his office located at the entrance to the main OHS Program office suite in R1017A.